 There are several biological reasons that women's bodies cannot process alcohol as fast as men, including:

-- Women have 70% less of the stomach enzyme that breaks down alcohol
+- Women have 70% less of the stomach and liver enzyme that breaks down alcohol

 UB, Community, and Internet Resources

 - Wellness Education Services: Resources and Consultation, 645-2837

 - Psychological Services: Direct Therapy , 645-3697 or 645-6186